RohitBisht3502/TrainingCenter/README.md

 ## Overview

-The Blogging Management Application is a Spring Boot-based web application designed to help manage user,comment,post information.
-It allows users to perform various operations related to blogging management, including adding new comments and post, updating comments and post, and deleting comments and post from the system.
-When user sign in the system a token value for authentication is send to there registered email for confirmation of the user.
-And that token value is important while performing any task in system.
+The Training Center Management Application is a Spring Boot-based web application designed to facilitate the management of training centers.
+It enables users to perform various operations related to training center management, including creating new centers and retrieving details about existing centers.

 ## Technologies Used

 - **Framework:** Spring Boot
 - **Language:** Java
 - **Build Tool:** Maven
-- **Cloud Services:** Amazon Web Services (AWS)
 - **Database:** MySql
 ## Data Flow